4 Major Scales and Keys

 B5) major

-When we take a major tetrachord and write another major tetrachord joined by a whole step, what results is a major scale.
+When we take a major tetrachord and connect it to another major tetrachord by a whole step, the result is a major scale.

 Example 4.3.1.
 Major scale